-LGE will offer wages that are higher than the minimum prescribed by local law in each country or region, including the payment of overtime rates when necessary, with wage statement.
+LGE shall offer wages that are higher than the minimum in accordance with the local law with wage statement.
+Compensation for overtime at pay rates shall be greater than regular hourly rates.
+To prevent discrimination, all workers shall receive equal pay for equal work and qualification.
 Deductions from wages as a disciplinary measure will not be permitted.
 By doing so, LGE will motivate employees, support higher community living standards, and contribute to local economic development.

-Q6-1.
+Q5-1.
 What is unavoidable overtime?

-• Unavoidable overtime is extended work due to formal necessity such as extra work needed to comply with a customer's delivery date, additional work needed to carry out urgent company matters, etc. In the case of overtime or nighttime work, compensation must be paid as prescribed by law in addition to the hourly pay
+- Unavoidable overtime is extended work due to formal necessity such as extra work needed to comply with a customer's delivery date, additional work needed to carry out urgent company matters, etc. In the case of overtime or nighttime work, compensation must be paid as prescribed by law in addition to the hourly pay. - Workers should be compensated for overtime at a premium rate as local law or 125% of standard rate, whichever is stricter.
+Pay slips/receipts should clearly list hours of worked in both regular and overtime as well as its rates, so that workers can understand how to calculate their wage.

-Q6-2.
-Why are wages important??
+Q5-2.
+Why are wages important?